-Claudia Rossett on Obama's Russia 'collusion'
+Claudia Rosett on Obama's Russia 'collusion'

 But: Putin’s Russia gets on the bad side of Hillary Clinton during the presidential election?
 Russia is evil.
 It’s the main geopolitical threat to the U.S.

-Claudia Rossett is as clear-eyed as anyone I know who writes about foreign policy.
+Claudia Rosett is as clear-eyed as anyone I know who writes about foreign policy.
 In addition, she used to report from Russia for the Wall Street Journal and served for a time as its Moscow bureau chief.

-In an excellent interview with Ginni Thomas for the the Daily Caller, Rossett explains why Russia does, indeed, pose a serious threat to the U.S. and to world order.
+In an excellent interview with Ginni Thomas for the Daily Caller, Rosett explains why Russia does, indeed, pose a serious threat to the U.S. and to world order.
 She also reminds us of the enthusiasm and flexibility Obama displayed toward Russia until near the end of his two terms, when Russia needed to be viewed differently to serve his Party’s interest.

-Rossett cites Obama the hot mic promise of flexibility towards Putin; the shelving of missile defense for Europe in the name of that phony “reset;” the inadequate pursuit of Edward Snowden who is still hiding in Russia; Obama’s fecklessness regarding the “red line” that opened the door to Russia’s dominance in Syria; the Iran deal that advantaged Russia and its allies; and the weak response of the U.S. when Russia annexed Crimea from Ukraine.
+Rosett cites Obama the hot mic promise of flexibility towards Putin; the shelving of missile defense for Europe in the name of that phony “reset”; the inadequate pursuit of Edward Snowden, who is still hiding in Russia; Obama’s fecklessness regarding the “red line” that opened the door to Russia’s dominance in Syria; the Iran deal that advantaged Russia and its allies; and the weak response of the U.S. when Russia annexed Crimea from Ukraine.

-Compared to this, says Rossett, Trump’s occasional unfortunate comments about Russia and Putin pale.
+Compared to this, says Rosett, Trump’s occasional unfortunate comments about Russia and Putin pale.
 She is right.
 A few conciliatory comments can’t match nearly eight years of appeasement — a policy Democrats, including those in the media, would still be defending had they not gotten the “cable” sent when top Democrats decided to blame Russia for Hillary’s electoral woes.

-There’s plenty more worth hearing in the interview with Rossett, which runs for about half an hour.
+There’s plenty more worth hearing in the interview with Rosett, which runs for about half an hour.